robsontenorio/mary-ui.com/README.md

 This website is made with Laravel, Livewire, Volt and Mary.

-Clone the repositoy and open it on VSCODE with `Dev Container` extension.
+Clone the repository and open it on VSCODE with `Dev Container` extension.
 ```bash
 git clone git@github.com:robsontenorio/mary-ui.com.git
 ```